Lorelai is an art major, occasional tattoo artist, animal rights activist, and cat lady.

 The adults don't feed on wood, they only reproduce.
 Damage is caused by their larvae, also known as woodworm.
 Adults are 2.7–4.5 mm in length, while larvae are 1mm long, C-shaped in creamy white colour.
 Their life cycle is about 3–4 years long and due to that fact, evidence of infestation holes might take years to manifest.

-Life Cycle: Insects emerge from May to August and mate.
+- Life Cycle: Insects emerge from May to August and mate.
 They lay eggs in cracks, crevices, end grain, old exit holes; eggs are white and lemon-shaped.
 Starts feeding on wood straight from the egg for a continuous period of 3 or more years.
 Larvae reach up to 6mm in length.
 Development takes place below surface of wood.
-They emerge in pupal stage which takes between 6 - 8 weeks.
+They emerge in the pupal stage, which takes between 6–8 weeks.

 - Woodworm Signs: Round exit holes, around 1.5–2 mm in diameter.
 Short tunnels, lemon-shaped pellets present in gritty bore dust.

 Death-Watch Beetle (Xestobium rufuvillosum)

 The larvae of the death-watch beetle prefer to munch on sapwood and heartwood of hardwoods, usually oak, which have partly decayed or damp.
 The adult beetle is 7mm long, while its larvae are up to 11mm in length.
-The name of this wood boring insect comes from the ticking/banging sound that the male makes banging his head against the wood, in order to attract females.
+The name of this wood-boring insect comes from the ticking/banging sound that the male makes banging his head against the wood, in order to attract females.
 Thus the mating call can be heard in a quiet infested house.

 - Life Cycle: The adults appear from March to June and lay their white lemon-shaped eggs 20 days after mating.
 They prefer cracks and crevices for the purpose.
 The larvae crawl inside the wood prior to boring it and continue to feed on it and grow for up to 12–14 years.
 In the pupa stage, they develop below wood surface around July–August, but pre-emergent adults will wait in pupa chamber until the next year.
 They can often be found on or beneath infested material during this emergence period because they need high temperatures to fly.